flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 </description>
 ```

-If the submission is only available in one (or very few) non-English
+If the submission is unavailable in English and only exists in a small
-languages a similar note **must** be added.
+number of select locales, a similar note **must** be added.

 ```xml
 <description>